zukunft/zukunft.com/docs/code_functions_all.md

     \-- td - section for function td not yet defined that it should be to review in /system/job.php
     \-- th - section for function th not yet defined that it should be to review in /system/job.php
     \-- tr - section for function tr not yet defined that it should be to review in /system/job.php
-    \-- order error - order of section set and get has difference at set_user_id should be before set_request_time
+    \-- order error - order of section set and get has difference at user_name should be before status
 \-- job_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /system/job_list.php
     \-- display - section for function display not yet defined that it should be display in /system/job_list.php
+    \-- display_with_actions - section for function display_with_actions not yet defined that it should be display in /s ystem/job_list.php
+    \-- pending_first - section for function pending_first not yet defined that it should be display in /system/job_list .php
     \-- tbl - section for function tbl not yet defined that it should be to review in /system/job_list.php
 \-- language
     \-- url_mapper - section for function url_mapper not yet defined that it should be api in /system/language.php